yuruki/fuse-autoscale/README.md

 ## Background

-We are running Red Hat JBoss Fuse 6.2.1 (fabric8 1.2) with Apache Karaf on 3 and 5 node Fabric ensembles.
+We are running Red Hat JBoss Fuse 6.2.1 (fabric8 1.2) with Apache Karaf on 3 to 5 node Fabric ensembles.
 We have one CamelContext per bundle and one Fabric profile per bundle.
 This adds up to over 100 of CamelContexts, bundles and profiles each.

 The problem we are facing is scaling.
 The bundles keep piling up but they are still running on one Karaf container per host.
 The JVM heap size is getting a bit unwieldy.

-The autoscale feature on fabric8 uses an approach of one container per profile, which practically means that we would have to create a smaller number of high level profiles where we add our profiles as parents, by hand, while making sure each profile is added exactly once (static port allocations in our bundles dictate this).
-Also, we don't want our container layout to change automatically.
+The autoscale feature on fabric8 (fabric-autoscale) uses an approach of one container per profile.
+In practice that means we would have to create a smaller number of high level profiles and add our profiles as parents in them, by hand, while making sure each profile is assigned exactly once per host (static port allocations in our bundles dictate this).
+Also, we don't want our container layout to change automatically and without limits.

-Not using autoscale we might create more containers with smaller heaps and spread the profiles on them, but assigning the profiles is tedious and error-prone as explained above.
+Not using fabric-autoscale we would have to create more containers with smaller heaps and spread the profiles on them, but assigning the profiles is tedious and error-prone as explained above.

 ## Solution

-Instead of fabric8's current autoscale concept focusing on the containers and applying one profile per container we should focus on the profiles.
+Instead of fabric-autoscale's concept of focusing on the containers and applying one profile per container we should focus on the profiles.
 Profile requirements define the desired running state with the instance limits and dependencies.
-With the combination of maxDeviation and averageInstancesPerContainer parameters we can essentially define the shape of an elastic Fabric.
+Adding maxDeviation and averageInstancesPerContainer parameters to autoscaler we can essentially define the shape of an elastic Fabric.
 Fuse-autoscaler component implements this profile-centric approach.

 Example config: